What is the Yield Curve?

 1. Forecasting Interest Rates

-The shape of the curve helps investors get a sense about the future course of interest rates.
-A normal upward sloping curve means that long-term securities have a higher yield.
-Whereas an inverted curve shows short-term securitiesTrading SecuritiesTrading securities are securities that have been purchased by a company for the purposes of realizing a short-term profit.
-Companies do not intend to hold have a higher yield.
+The shape of the curve helps investors get a sense of the likely future course of interest rates.
+A normal upward-sloping curve means that long-term securities have a higher yield, whereas an inverted curve shows short-term securities have a higher yield.

 2. Financial Intermediary

 Banks and other financial intermediaries borrow most of their funds by selling short-term deposits and lend by using long-term loans.
-The steeper the upward sloping curve is, the wider is the difference between lending and borrowing rates, and the higher is their profit.Profit MarginIn accounting and finance, profit margin is a measure of a company's earnings relative to its revenue.
-The three main profit margin metrics are gross profit (total revenue minus cost of goods sold (COGS) ), operating profit (revenue minus COGS and operating expenses), and net profit (revenue minus all expenses) A flat or downward sloping curve, on the other hand, typically translates to a decrease in the profits of the financial intermediaries.
+The steeper the upward sloping curve is, the wider the difference between lending and borrowing rates, and the higher is their profit.
+A flat or downward sloping curve, on the other hand, typically translates to a decrease in the profits of financial intermediaries.

-3. The Tradeoff between Maturity and Yield
+3. The Tradeoff Between Maturity and Yield

-Yield curve helps indicate the tradeoff between maturity and yieldRisk and ReturnIn investing, risk and return are highly correlated.
-Increased potential returns on investment usually go hand-in-hand with increased risk.
-Different types of risks include project-specific risk, industry-specific risk, competitive risk, international risk, and market risk..
-If the yield curve is upward sloping, then to increase his yield, the investor must invest in long-term securities, which will mean more risk.
+The yield curve helps indicate the tradeoff between maturity and yield.
+If the yield curve is upward sloping, then to increase his yield, the investor must invest in longer-term securities, which will mean more risk.

 4. Overpriced or Underpriced Securities

-Yield curve can tell investors if a security is temporarily overpriced or underpriced.
-If a security’s rate of returnRate of ReturnThe Rate of Return (ROR) is the gain or loss of an investment over a period of time copmared to the initial cost of the investment expressed as a percentage.
-This guide teaches the most common formulas for calculating different types of rates of returns including total return, annualized return, ROI, ROA, ROE, IRR lies above the yield curve, this means that the security is underpriced and if the rate of return lies below the yield curve, it means that the security is overpriced.
+The curve can indicate for investors whether a security is temporarily overpriced or underpriced.
+If a security’s rate of return lies above the yield curve, this indicates that the security is underpriced; if the rate of return lies below the yield curve, then it means that the security is overpriced.

 Yield Curve Theories